Less important synonyms are words that describe things that do not matter much. In very simple English, less important means not a big deal.

 Footnote

-Meaning: Very small part of story.
+Meaning: A very small part of the story.

 Examples: